Specialties

 Perfectionism, High Achievers & Self-Worth

-Perfectionism and high achievement are often protective strategies — ways to stay safe, valued, or in control.
+Perfectionism and high achievement are ways to stay safe, valued, or in control.
 Over time, these patterns can quietly erode rest, joy, and self-trust.

 I frequently support: